 Strange Brew, Look What’s Inside of you

-In my last post I described beers served at a temporary English pub, the Lion and the Unicorn, built in October 1969 for “British Week in Canada”, a trade and cultural event.
+In my last post, I discussed a temporary English pub, the Lion and the Unicorn, built in October of 1969 for “British Week in Canada”, a trade and cultural event.

-I mentioned the beers served, bottled beers from the renowned houses Bass, Whitbread, McEwan’s, Mackeson, with three English ciders to boot.
+I mentioned the beers served: bottled beers from renowned Bass, Whitbread, McEwan’s, and Mackeson breweries.
+There were three English ciders, to boot.

-Further investigation shows that another trade event in Toronto featured another English pub – 18 years earlier.
-1949 is very early for such a thing in Toronto, and I’m fain to call it the first Canadian showcase of the 20th century British pub.
+Another trade event in Toronto featured another English pub, 18 years earlier.
+1949 is very early for such a thing in Toronto.
+I’m fain to call it the first Canadian showcase for the 20th century British pub.

-The CITF was held at Exhibition Grounds in Toronto, the city-owned building and park complex where the Canadian National Exhibition, or “Ex”, is held annually in August.
-The CITF was an off-season event, held in the spring.
+To sample English beer in a “British” pub in Canada, in 1949, was a novel experience.
+The pub was the exhibit of a British brewery which participated in the Canadian International Trade Fair (CITF).
+It ran annually from 1948 until the late 1950s at the Exhibition Grounds in Toronto.
+This is the city-owned building and park complex where the Canadian National Exhibition, or “Ex”, is held annually in August.
+The CITF was the off-season event, held in spring.

-The 1949 edition featured an astonishing “eight-booth” exhibit by Hope & Anchor Breweries of Sheffield, an ambitious regional brewer that saw its future in international expansion.
-Brian Glover tells Hope & Anchor’s story in his 2009 The Lost Beers and Breweries of Britain, see here.
-He states Hope & Anchor toured North American business exhibitions in this period to promote its beer for this market.
+The 1949 edition featured an impressive “eight-booth” exhibit of Hope & Anchor Breweries from Sheffield, an ambitious regional brewer.
+It saw its future in international expansion.
+Brian Glover tells the Hope & Anchor story in his (2009) The Lost Beers and Breweries of Britain, see here.
+He confirms Hope & Anchor participated in North American business exhibitions in this period.

-It had two beers in mind in particular, oyster stout and a honey-based ale, which you see pictured in the 1950s ad above.
-Both beers were mentioned in Toronto press stories on the replica pub, called Rose and Crown Inn.
+It had two beers marked for export in particular, oyster stout and a honey-based ale.
+You see them in the 1950s ad above.
+Both were mentioned in Toronto press stories on the replica pub, called Rose and Crown Inn.

-A May 25, 1949 Globe and Mail story stated the pub was part of a 15-ton, 80-foot long exhibit, all built in England and shipped here for the fair.
-It comprised also a Manx cottage with cauldron and spinning wheel, English scenes, and view of Windsor castle.
+According to a May 25, 1949 Globe and Mail account the pub was part of a 15-ton, 80-foot long exhibit built in England, shipped here for the fair.
+It comprised a Manx cottage with cauldron and spinning wheel, English scenes, and depiction of Windsor castle.
 At the pub you could play darts and shove ha-penny.
-Other than noting oyster stout and honey-based ale were “out of the ordinary” the Globe saw no exotica in the beers sold, or if it did held its counsel out of deference to the British participants.

-The New Zealand oyster concentrate discussed by Brian Glover in the history of oyster stout is mentioned by the Globe as well.
-It’s an ostensibly weird element in those distant pre-craft times, but again was taken in stride, including evidently by the fair-goers.
-On June 10, 1949 the Globe reported that beer supplies at the Rose and Crown ran out and Hope & Anchor had to fly more in.
-It noted the bar was one of six on site, another featured Czech beer, probably Pilsner Urquell, which was so popular supplies had to be “rationed”.
+On June 10, 1949 the Globe reported that beer supplies at the Rose and Crown ran out!
+Hope & Anchor had to fly in more.
+The bar was one of six on site.
+Czech beer was available at one, probably Pilsner Urquell.
+It was so popular supplies were “rationed”.